Hair Color: Balayage Vs. Foils

 Some clients opt for a darker root, so the roots do not necessarily need to be lightened.
 This is quite time-consuming, it may only have to be done once or twice a year.

-Note: While there is a lot of fun to be had with a hair color chart and hair dye, if you have an existing hair color on your hair, you might need to be careful on the hair color remover and its process to achieve your baseline hair color to start from.
-While hair color trends for 2021 or Holiday Hair Color Trends might get you ready for a fun season, taking the right precautions will get you there stress-free.
+Note: While there is a lot of fun to be had with a hair color chart and hair dye, if you have an existing hair color on your hair, you might need to be careful about the hair color remover and its process to achieve your baseline hair color to start from.
+While consulting a professional colorist can help, hair color trends for 2021 or Holiday Hair Color Trends might get you ready for a fun season, taking the right precautions will get you there stress-free.

 0 comments